lon9/blog/content/Push-submodules-together-with-main-module.md

-+++
+---
-categories = [
+categories: [
   "Programming",
 ]
-date = "2015-10-10T22:16:32+09:00"
+date: "2015-10-10T22:16:32+09:00"
-description = "The way to push submodules together with main modules with ShellScript." tags = [
+description: "The way to push submodules together with main modules with ShellScript."
+tags: [
   "Git",
   "Github",
   "ShellScript"
 ]
-title = "Push submodules together with main module"
+title: "Push submodules together with main module"

-+++
+---

 This blog is controlled as submodule of `hugo`, CMS written with Golang, on Github.
 So I want to push this blog with main CMS module, when I write a post and build blog templates.
 Then I wrote a ShellScript to do this.

 ```sh
 #!/bin/sh